kyma-project/kyma-metrics-collector/docs/contributor/arch/02-unified-metering-concept.md

 #### Benefits of Having a Persistent Cache and a Persistent Sending Queue

-A persistent cache ensures that cached data is not lost when the KMC restarts.
+A persistent cache ensures that cached data is not lost when KMC restarts.
 KMC may restart for various reasons, such as upgrades or crashes due to exceeding memory limits.

 Similarly, a persistent sending queue prevents the loss of `UM measurements` if KMC is temporarily unable to send them to UM.